SenseLogic/BASIL/README.md

 Foreign keys can be specified by using a foreign table name as field type.

+The foreign table name will be replaced by the type of the first column of the foreign table.

 ### Internal fields

 Fields with the "!stored" property will be included in the generated Go types, but not stored on the database.